ancient-military-history

 The Foundations of Military Power in Ancient China

 The capacity to field, supply, and sustain massive armies was a defining characteristic of imperial China.
-For over two millennia, the ability of a dynasty to project power correlated directly with the effectiveness of its human resource management.
-Unlike medieval European armies that relied primarily on feudal levies limited by oath and contract, ancient Chinese states developed highly sophisticated, bureaucratic recruitment and conscription systems.
+Over more than two millennia, the ability of a dynasty to project power correlated directly with the effectiveness of its human resource management.
+Unlike medieval European armies that relied primarily on feudal levies limited by oath and contract, or the Persian systems that depended on satrapal contributions, ancient Chinese states developed sophisticated bureaucratic recruitment and conscription systems.
 These systems evolved from aristocratic war bands in the Shang and Zhou dynasties into universal conscription models under the Qin and Han, later transitioning to professional standing armies in the Song and segmented ethnic forces in the Yuan and Qing.
-Examining this evolution reveals how successive Chinese states solved the logistical and administrative challenge of mobilizing millions of men for war.
+Examining this evolution reveals how successive Chinese states solved the logistical and administrative challenge of mobilizing millions of men for war while balancing social stability, fiscal health, and central control.

 Early Foundations: Kinship and Feudal Levies (Shang and Zhou Dynasties)